Wahkiakum County, Washington: History

+The earliest periodicals in the area included the Cathlamet Gazette (1889), the Skamokawa Eagle (1891) which continues to be the county's official newspaper, and the Timberman (1899).

 Geography

 According to the United States Census Bureau, the county has a total area of 287 sqmi, of which 263 sqmi is land and 24 sqmi (8.3%) is water.
 It is the smallest county of Washington by total area and the third-smallest by land area, after San Juan County and Island County, which are mostly water by area.